-Ans: The production of SCP has a number of attractive features:
+On the other hand the production of SCP has a number of attractive features:

 - a) It is not subject to the alterations/change of the weather and can be produced every minute of the year. - b) Microorganisms have a much more rapid growth than plants or animals.
-Thus a bullock weighing 10000 kg weight would synthesize less than 400 grams (ie., 1/10000 of its weight) of protein a day, at the same time 10000 kg weight of microbes would probably produce over 50 tons (or over 100 times) of their own weight of protein a day. - c) Furthermore, waste products can be turned into food in the production of SCP.
+Thus a bullock weighing 10000 kg weight would synthesize less than 400 grams (ie., 1/10000 of its weight) of protein a day, at the same time 10000 kg weight of microbes would probably produce over 50 tons (or over 100 times) of their own weight of protein a day. - c) Furthermore, (c) waste products can be turned into food in the production of SCP.